Pet peeve time.

 For twelve small slices (barely enough to flavor the gravy, by the way), I had to contend with a box, the waxed paper, and the plastic container and lid.

 I burned the box and paper in our woodstove (our standard procedure for all burnable garbage during cooler months), but this plastic container and lid remain.
 I've put them in the recycling bag in hopes our limited recycling options in Coeur d'Alene can handle the weird #7 plastic from which this packaging was made.
 If they can't, into the trash it goes.

 C'mon, folks - is it really necessary to have this level of packaging on twelve little bitty slices of pre-cooked bacon?
 Don't get me wrong, the bacon was fine; but remember, it was given to us.
 Who in their right mind would actually buy this stuff?
-There's no way in hell I would ever spend money on this kind of thing because it bugs me when something so ephemeral has so much packaging - which, incidentally, will last, oh, thousands of years.
+There's no way I would ever spend money on this kind of thing because it bugs me when something so ephemeral has so much packaging - which, incidentally, will last, oh, thousands of years.